 - Be realistic in your distribution targets.
 Know what will sell where and why.
 Not only are you more likely to keep your share, but you’ll also make friends with your retailers.

 Coming back to the leading consumer brands from the Interbrands’ list, all top ten excel in brand portfolio strategies that are precisely differentiated, clearly targeted and well communicated.

 David Aaker wrote an article on L’Oreal a few years ago that explains the above theories very well.
-Even if it’s from December 2013, not much has changed and it still makes a great read, highly recommended.
+Even if it’s from December 2013, not much has changed and it still makes a great read; highly recommended.

-I believe most brands with tens or hundreds of variants in a market, are being managed by lazy marketers.
-People who don’t have the courage to manage their brands effectively by regular trimming and who can’t face up to the lack of success of some of their “babies”.
+I believe that most brands with tens or hundreds of variants in a market, are being managed by lazy marketers.
+People who don’t have the courage to manage their brands effectively by regularly trimming their poorest performers.
+They must face up to the lack of success of some of their “babies”.